 - support the WinS network

-They continue to run workshops for schools and promote surgery as a career choice for women medical students.
+They continue to support workshops for schools and promote surgery as a career choice for women medical students.
 The WinS newsletter, which is published three times a year, provides a valuable forum for discussion, advice and networking.

 Our research has shown that a lack of visible female role models is one of the main reasons women do not pursue careers in surgery, so our events, where students can meet women happily pursuing surgical careers, are vital.